rofgh/ur_to_sr_mapping/README.md

 This script also times how long each language family takes to produce, as well as the whole operation.

-Running this could be replaced by 'make run' or its various permutations if make is installed.

 ### Github Folders:
 [src](https://github.com/rofgh/Hidden-Sin/tree/master/modules): these are the modules accessed by parent.py and sr_creator.py.
 Also contains [UR_writer](https://github.com/rofgh/Hidden-Sin/tree/master/UR_writer):  Scripts that create the URs